springernature/vpat/nature.md

 <br><br>
 Some functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 When we become aware of content with these problems, we immediately take steps to repair the issues.
 <br><br>
 Third-party scripts may inject content with incorrect or absent information about structure and relationships.
-These include content in advertising scripts, among others.
+These include content in advertising scripts and in the ReadCube enhanced PDF viewer (used to share, preview and purchase individual articles).
 </td>
 </tr>
 <tr valign="top">